sebastianpod/FANUC-TechPlay/Panopticon 1.0/README.txt

     - In your FANUC Vision System settings, confirm the path where captured images are saved.
     - In Python scripts (calibration.py, readout.py), ensure the image file paths and coords.csv output path are correct.

-- **Calibration Phase**:
+- **Calibration Phase**:Access the robot's web browser interface
   - Place a black rectangle of known dimensions (the entire Panopticon application operates in black and white only) in the camera's field of view within RoboGuide.
   - On the FANUC Teach Pendant, run the MAIN program.
 The un-taught vision program will capture and save an image, but it will halt due to non-detection.
   - Manually clear the error on the Teach Pendant and select ABORT ALL to reset the robot program.
   - Transfer the captured calibration image to your Python project directory.
   - Run calibration.py.
 Provide the path to the calibration image and its real-world dimensions when prompted.
+You will be also asked for the pixel X and Y coordinates for System Origin (0,0):
+    - Access the robot's web browser interface.
+    - Go to iRVision setup.
+    - Select your specific camera (auto-generated data).
+    - On the Calibration points page, find the Hz (Horizontal) and Vt (Vertical) values for the System Origin point (0,0).
+These are your required pixel coordinates.

 - **Operation Phase**:
   - In RoboGuide, place the object you wish to recognize in the camera's field of view.